Welcome to FortMonroeNationalPark.org

 Read the May 22, 2013, op-ed “Fort Monroe self-emancipators’ courageous act changed the world.”

-FROM THE POLITICAL RIGHT: See a brief video clip in which former Virginia Delegate Tom Gear -- recently commended for seven years of Fort Monroe political leadership by Citizens for a Fort Monroe National Park -- argues passionately for making the phony national park real by unifying its two separated parts
+FROM THE POLITICAL RIGHT: See a brief video clip in which former Virginia Delegate Tom Gear -- commended for seven years of Fort Monroe political leadership by Citizens for a Fort Monroe National Park -- argues passionately for making the "phony" national park real by unifying its two separated parts.

 FROM THE POLITICAL LEFT: Virginian-Pilot editorials have called for unifying the split national monument by including the missing bayfront land, in order to avoid Fort Monroe’s being permanently “degraded” -- and because to do otherwise would mean “a national treasure will be squandered.”
 (See “The next step at Fort Monroe,” “Fix the plan for Fort Monroe,” “Governor should protect Wherry” and “Make Fort Monroe a state priority.”)